MatterCoder/matterflow-docs/README.md

 # Matterflow Documentation

 Welcome to the **Matterflow Documentation Repository**!
-This project supports the **Matterflow Home Assistant add-on**, which streamlines the processing, transformation, and streaming of data from **Matter-enabled IoT devices**.
-The project also supports standalone Docker based deployment for non Homeassistant use-cases.
+This project supports the **Matterflow Project**, which streamlines the processing, transformation, and streaming of data from **Matter-enabled IoT devices**.
+The Matterflow project also supports a standalone Docker based deployment for non Homeassistant use-cases.
 With Matterflow, you can unlock the full potential of your smart home setup, integrating seamlessly with cloud and AI applications.
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Key Features